Student Health Center

 Welcome to the Shaw University Health Center.
 The Health Center is located on the west wing, first floor in the Fleming-Kee Men's Living and Learning Residence Hall.

-Health supervision and medical care is provided by two licensed physicians, 1 registered nurse (RN) and a licensed practical nurse (LPN).
+Health supervision and medical care is provided by a licensed physician and a registered nurse (RN).

 - Quinlan Morgan, RN